Your Guide to OT Certifications and Specialties

 An occupational therapy degree can serve as a on-ramp into a variety of different specialty certifications.

-I provide a ball park figure of the amount of training and cost involved in each path.
-Please note that the figures are estimates.
-Regarding time, I did not factor in the time needed to prepare for and take the certification exam, as that would vary depending on the individual.
+I provide a ball-park figure of the amount of training and cost involved in each path.
+(Please note that the figures are estimates.)
+Regarding time for completion, I did not factor in the time needed to prepare for and take the certification exam, as that would vary depending on the individual.

 You can follow links for more comprehensive information about each OT certification.
 Links are not endorsements of certain programs.